Archaeopteryx: History of discovery

 The Solnhofen Specimen (unnumbered specimen) was discovered in the 1970s near Eichstätt, Germany, and described in 1988 by Wellnhofer.
 Currently located at the Bürgermeister-Müller-Museum in Solnhofen, it originally was classified as Compsognathus by an amateur collector, the same mayor Friedrich Müller after which the museum is named.
 It is the largest specimen known and may belong to a separate genus and species, Wellnhoferia grandis.
 It is missing only portions of the neck, tail, backbone, and head.

 The Munich Specimen (BSP 1999 I 50, formerly known as the Solenhofer-Aktien-Verein Specimen) was discovered on 3 August 1992 near Langenaltheim and described in 1993 by Wellnhofer.
 It is currently located at the Paläontologisches Museum München in Munich, to which it was sold in 1999 for 1.9 million Deutschmark.
 What was initially believed to be a bony sternum turned out to be part of the coracoid, but a cartilaginous sternum may have been present.
 Only the front of its face is missing.
 It has been used as the basis for a distinct species, A. bavarica, but more recent studies suggest it belongs to A. siemensii.

 An eighth, fragmentary specimen was discovered in 1990 in the younger Mörnsheim Formation at Daiting, Suevia.
 Therefore, it is known as the Daiting Specimen, and had been known since 1996 only from a cast, briefly shown at the Naturkundemuseum in Bamberg.
 The original was purchased by palaeontologist Raimund Albertsdörfer in 2009.
 It was on display for the first time with six other original fossils of Archaeopteryx at the Munich Mineral Show in October 2009.
 The Daiting Specimen was subsequently named Archaeopteryx albersdoerferi by Kundrat et al. (2018).
+After a lengthy period in a closed private collection, it was moved to the Museum of Evolution at Knuthenborg Safaripark (Denmark) in 2022, where it has since been on display and also been made available for researchers.

 Another fragmentary fossil was found in 2000.
 It is in private possession and, since 2004, on loan to the Bürgermeister-Müller Museum in Solnhofen, so it is called the Bürgermeister-Müller Specimen; the institute itself officially refers to it as the "Exemplar of the families Ottman & Steil, Solnhofen".
 As the fragment represents the remains of a single wing of Archaeopteryx, it is colloquially known as "chicken wing".